DeepakBookdown/stat120_bookdown/_book/Practice_Problems_13.md

 Interpret the p-value and state your conclusion regarding the difference in the mean test scores between the new teaching method and the traditional teaching method groups.

 <details><summary><red>Click for answer</red></summary>
-*Answer:* Since the p-value is less than the chosen significance level (e.g., 0.05), the results are statistically significant, and we would reject the null hypothesis in favor of the alternative.
+*Answer:* Since the p-value is less than the chosen significance level (e.g., 0.05), the results are statistically discernible, and we would reject the null hypothesis in favor of the alternative.
 This would indicate that there is evidence suggesting the new teaching method is more effective than the traditional method.

 </details><br>